Eastern Walkway

 How will this help the community?

 More recreational access - particularly middle distance and family friendly, increase the desirability for campers to use the available facilities.
 More fee paying campers generate more revenue for community pest management projects and activities.
-It is also hoped that such guests and more eyes will help reduce some issues of vandalism and antisocial behaviour.
+It is also hoped that such guests and more eyes will help reduce some issues of vandalism and antisocial behaviour experienced when camp numbers are low (off-season).
+Potential for more excercise and leisure options for residents and guests is a bonus too.

 Who are you working with?